bdeitte/manager-readme/README.md

 I keep a list of things in a document that I want to talk about, and I sometimes take notes to myself to look at later.
 If I'm looking or writing during a 1:1, it's for this.

 I view 1:1s as a private conversation that we have.
-I may share with other managers if it's important for me to do so, but I try to keep what we say between us.
+I may share with another manager if it's important for me to do so, but otherwise I keep what we say between us.
 I see this as an important part of a trustful relationship with each other.

 ## Feedback